Nismo: History

 The Nismo story began in 1964 when a local company called Prince Motor Company realized that they could boost their sales by going into the competitive motorsport business.
-Nismo's first competitive motor sport debut was on 1 May 1964 − in their first race they ended up coming just short however it was bitter sweet as the Skyline took all positions from 2nd to 6th.
+Nismo's competitive motorsport debut was on May 3, 1964, with the Prince Skyline 2000GT (S54) taking all positions from 2nd to 6th, behind only the Porsche 904 in 1st.

-In 1984, Nissan decided that it wanted to merge its two motorsport divisions, founded through the 1960s, they were Oppama Works (known as Publication Division 3), based in its Oppama factory, responsible for the needs of privateer teams and Ōmori Works (Special Car Testing Division), within its Ōmori plant, responsible for its factory operations.
+In 1984, Nissan merged its two motorsport divisions, originally founded in the 1960s: Oppama Works (known as Publication Division 3), based in its Oppama factory, which was responsible for the needs of privateer teams and Ōmori Works (Special Car Testing Division), based in the Ōmori plant, responsible for factory operations.
 The company's intention following the merger was to specialize in sportscar racing, but it also provided support for teams competing in the domestic F3 series.

 In 1988 the first dedicated race car by Nissan debuted, and saw incredible performance in circuit races.
 This vehicle was the iconic Nissan Skyline R32, sporting the GT-R badge.

 In 1988, Nismo built its first car, the Saurus for motorsport use for its one-make series.
 The following year they developed the Skyline GT-R for racing as well as building the 500 evolution editions for road use.
 The R34, the R32's generational grandchild was the first car to be produced with a V-Spec.

 The second facelift Nissan GT-R at its first public presentation at the 2013 42nd International Pokka Sapporo 1000km.

 In December 2021, Nissan said it would merge Nismo and sister company Autech (a tuning and conversion operation) into a new company called Nissan Motorsports & Customizing Co., Ltd..
 The merge was completed on April 1, 2022.